adibenc/idx-fundamental-analysis/README.md

 1. Run the main script:

     ```bash
-    python main.py --full-retrieve
+    python main.py -f -o excel
     ```
-    - The `--full-retrieve` argument is optional.
+    - The `-f` or `--full-retrieve` argument is optional.
 If included, the script will retrieve full stock data from IDX.
       If not set, it only retrieve first page which is only 10 stocks.

+    - The `-o` or `--output-format` argument with two choices: `spreadsheet` and `excel`.
+Output will be saved into Google
+      Sheet or Excel local file.
     - This will start the process of fetching stock data from IDX, retrieving key statistics from StockBit, and inserting them into a Google Sheet.